-Right now, my first ever book is being written.
+Right now, my first ever book is available to purchase!

-Yep, I’m writing a book.
+Yep, I wrote a book.
 How crazy cool is that.
-I’m beyond excited with one breath but with the next breath terrified of the vulnerability hangover that awaits me.
-I’m putting it out there.
-Big time!
+I’m beyond excited with one breath, but with the next breath, I am terrified of the vulnerability hangover that awaits me.

-The goal with the book is to present authentic responses to the challenges that 21st Century women face.
-I put a simple call out on social media asking people to book 30 minute interviews with me, that I wanted to hear their truth and learn about the lies they’ve believed about themselves.
+The goal with True You is to present authentic responses to the challenges that 21st-century women face.
+I put a simple call-out on social media asking people to book 30-minute interviews with me, that I wanted to hear their truth and learn about the lies they’ve believed about themselves.
 The stories are wide, incredibly deep and beautiful.
 These women have shared individual challenges around family, relationships, sex, frustrations, hopes, dreams, sexuality, desire and way more.
 From debunking the ‘Superwoman Myth’, to dealing with the pressures of everyday life and remaining relevant in an ever-changing world.
 I share my thoughts on an abundance of stories that ask the hard questions.
 How do women balance hectic lives, and find the best way to raise kids in a socially connected world while keeping them safe in a broken society?
 How can we be brave enough to make a difference?
 I am on a global mission with the purpose of gathering honest, raw and open input from a diverse range of women.